Who we Are

 Moreover, many of the youth who come to CNYC are lacking the most basic life skills in areas such as nutrition, hygiene, health and parenting.
 Because of this, we try to make our programming scope broad and holistic, taking into consideration the whole person and the specific interests and needs of each youth.

 We envision youth developing and implementing their own initiatives, which directly benefits themselves and their communities.
-By supporting sustainable youth enterprise, the CNYC will be where people representing a diversity of backgrounds and life experiences are able to come together, mentor and learn from each other, and build stronger communities.
-CNYC will also play an integral role in the development of Saskatoon’s core neighbourhood communities by engaging youth to be leaders in their community.
+CNYC is place where youth representing a diversity of backgrounds and life experiences can come together, mentor and learn from each other and build stronger communities.
+CNYC also engages the youth to be leaders in their communities.

 Core Neighbourhood Youth Co-op (CNYC) was established in 1996 when Riversdale community members created a community-based organization that would work to address self-sufficiency, co-operative principles and environmentalism.
 The CNYC began as an opportunity for youth to engage in creative economic activities based on environmental principles.